photo by Treefort Naturals

 Summer is the start of the market season, where artisans, makers, farmers, and food vendors make their way out into public spaces to share their goods.
 Visiting markets is a great way to spend a day out: the food is good, the sights are different, and there is usually a great community vibe.

-It's especially important for vendors to mind their P's and Q's while at a craft fair- being a bad neighbor or a pesky participant can look bad on your business.
-Our Nutmeg Collective members and friends have come up with a list of their biggest vendor-related pet peeves while at events.
+However, there are market visitors that can drag the experience down for those who are vending at these events.
+Customers' actions and dialogue can be hurtful to a vendor's experience.
+Our Nutmeg Collective members and friends have come up with a list of their biggest pet peeves while at events.
 (And yes, all of these things really did happen.)

 What other craft show pet peeves would you like to share?
 Tell us in the comments!